kubernetes-sigs/gateway-api/site-src/concepts/security-considerations.md

 * `HTTPRoute` with name `route2` is created on namespace `ns2`, with `creationTimestamp: 00:00:30`
 and defines hostname `otherthing.tld`.

-The owner of `route1` can hijack the domain `otherthing.tld` from `route2` because `route1` is an older resource.
+If the owner of `route1` adds later `otherthing.tld` to the list of hostnames, the route will be hijacked from `route2` because `route1` is older.

 To avoid this situation, the following actions should be taken:

-* On shared gateways, admin SHOULD specify on the listener definitions different domains, and specific namespaces allowed to use each domain, as the example below:
+* On Gateways, admins SHOULD ensure that hostnames are clearly delegated to a specific namespace or set of namespaces:

 ```yaml
 apiVersion: gateway.networking.k8s.io/v1